 (This post contains affiliate links; please see disclosure for details.)

 Maybe you’re looking for history books for your kids or maybe you’ve just got a series aficionado on your hands like I do.
-Either way, this list of history book series for kids is full of reasons to make a trip to your local library (or a trip to Amazon if you’re like me and your small-town library can’t always support your kiddo’s book habit).
+Either way, this list of history book series for kids is full of reasons to make a trip to your local library (or favorite bookseller) if you’re like me and your small-town library can’t always support your kiddo’s book habit).

 History Book Series for Kids